cvisionai/Tator-Native/doc/build_windows.md

 1\.
 Download the prebuilt binaries for [FFMPEG 3.3.2][FFMPEGBinaries],
     both the developer and shared versions.

 2\.
 Extract both.
-Copy the contents of the lib directory in the shared
+Copy the contents of the bin directory in the shared
     version into the lib directory of the developer version.
 Discard the shared version and use the developer version.